MBABHISHEK/jss-stu-dbms-lab-cycle/README.md

 4. RSERVERS (sid, bid, date)

 Queries, View and Trigger
 1. Find the colours of boats reserved by Albert
 2. Find all sailor id’s of sailors who have a rating of at least 8 or reserved boat 103
 3. Find the names of sailors who have not reserved a boat whose name contains the string “storm”.
 Order the names in ascending order.
-4. Find the names of sailors who have reserved all boats.
-5. Find the name and age of the oldest sailor.
-6. For each boat which was reserved by at least 5 sailors with age >= 40, find the boat id and the average age of such sailors.
-7. Create a view that shows the names and colours of all the boats that have been reserved by a sailor with a specific rating.
-8. A trigger that prevents boats from being deleted If they have active reservations.

-1. Find the colours of boats reserved by Albert
-2. Find all sailor id’s of sailors who have a rating of at least 8 or reserved boat 103
-3. Find the names of sailors who have not reserved a boat whose name contains the string “storm”.
-Order the names in ascending order.